-- 1. Required Core Courses (18 credit hours): EDUC 607, EDUC 623, EDUC 679, EDUC 680, EDUC 681, and EDUC 682. - 2.
+- 1 Required Core Courses (18 credit hours): EDUC 607, EDUC 623, EDUC 679, EDUC 680, EDUC 681, and EDUC 682. - 2.
 Specialization Area Coursework (15 credit hours): Students will complete 15 credit hours of specialization coursework in one of the following areas: Elementary, Secondary, Special Education Technology, Severe Disabilities, or Educational Diagnosis.
-Specialization courses are selected jointly by the student and her/his advisor. - 3.
-Final Paper or Thesis: In addition to coursework, students will pursue either a Final Paper or a Master's Thesis as a final demonstration of learning.
+Specialization courses are selected jointly by the student and her/his advisor. - Final Paper or Thesis: In addition to coursework, students will pursue either a Final Paper or a Master's Thesis as a final demonstration of learning.

-Persons who enter the program without teaching certification in special education must meet four additional program requirements in order to be eligible for certification:
+Persons who enter the program without teaching certification in special education must meet three additional program requirements in order to be eligible for certification:

 - Complete background courses in addition to the 33 graduate credits.
-Depending upon the student's prior academic program, these courses generally include courses in literacy/reading, mathematics, and education of the exceptional child; - Choose to specialize in either Elementary Special Education or Secondary Education and complete their 15 credits of specialization courses in one of these two areas; - Students seeking initial certification must show evidence of having taken a state-designated content areas knowledge test (e.g., Praxis II) no later than when they have completed 27 credit hours in the program; and - 4.
+Depending upon the student's prior academic program, these courses generally include courses in literacy/reading, mathematics, and education of the exceptional child; - mainematics, and education of the exceptional child, - 2.
+Choose to specialize in either Elementary Special Education or Secondary Education and complete their 15 credits of specialization courses in one of these two areas; and - 3.
 Complete student teaching.